Foxgrove Road, Beckenham

-Foxgrove Road, Beckenham is a sports ground in Beckenham in the London Borough of Bromley.
+Foxgrove Road, Beckenham is a sports ground in Beckenham in the London Borough of Bromley in South East London.
 The ground is home to Beckenham Cricket Club, a multi-sports club, and has been used as a first-class cricket venue and hosted the Kent Championships, a tennis tournament held annually in the run-up to the Wimbledon Championships.
 It was also the ground used for the University Hockey Match between Oxford and Cambridge universities.
 The ground remains in use for cricket and tennis as well as for football, netball and squash and acting as a base for road running.

 The ground was part of Foxgrove Farm and was established by Beckenham Cricket Club in 1866.
 It is on Foxgrove Road, around 500 m north-east of Beckenham town centre.
 The A2015 road is 200 m to the west of the ground.

 Cricketing history

 Foxgrove Road was used by Kent County Cricket Club for 14 first-class cricket matches between 1886 and 1905.
 Beckenham was part of Kent until 1965 and Kent used a number of grounds in what it describes as "Metropolitan Kent".
 The club maintains a current base at the Kent County Cricket Ground, Beckenham 0.5 mi from Foxgrove Road.

 The first first-class match at the ground was in July 1886 against Surrey, who were Kent's most frequent opponents at the ground.
 After a Players of the South v Players of the North fixture in 1887, Kent used the ground for a single match in most years until 1905 when Surrey were again their opponents.
 The touring South Africans played Kent at the ground in 1901 and a match against the Gentlemen of Philadelphia was held in 1903.
 A number of low scores were recorded on the ground with ten all out totals of under 100.

 The ground was used for 17 Minor Counties Championship matches by the Kent Second XI between 1911 and 1957.
 Surrey were again the most frequent opponents for Kent at the ground, playing six Minor Counties matches there, with Norfolk also playing four times at the ground.
-The ground remains in use by Beckenham Cricket Club who play in the Kent Cricket League.
+The ground remains in use by Beckenham Cricket Club, one of the largest clubs in South East London.
+Beckenham's open teams play in the Kent Cricket League.
+Beckenham's women's team play in the Kent Women's Premier League and the Surrey Slam.

 Primary Club

 The Primary Club, which is open to cricketers who are out first ball of their innings, was formed at Beckenham Cricket Club in 1955.
 The club has grown into an international charity making annual donations in excess of £160,000 to a variety of schools and clubs for the blind and partially sighted.
-Their patron is former England, Kent and Beckenham cricketer Derek Underwood.
+Their patron was former England, Kent and Beckenham cricketer Derek Underwood.